code-shmode/code-shmode-javascript/css/recipes/sticky-footer.md

 	<head></head>
 	<body>
 		<div class="container">
-			All the content apart from the footeraaa
+			All the content apart from the footer
 		</div>
 		<footer>Footer</footer>
 	</body>